 In liquidation, losses are applied from the lowest level up, making shares the “first loss” and highest risk investment in the capital structure.
 Each rung from the lowest up must be “wiped out” before the next rung up on the ladder takes any loss.

-However, new Basel III regulations mean bank hybrids can convert to shares on breach of a capital trigger and bank subordinated debt and hybrids can be deemed “non-viable” by APRA and also converted to shares.
-These conditions increase the risk of the new style investments and need to be compensated through higher returns.
-In essence the regulations are to ensure the bank maintains sufficient capital for its operations and they protect investors sitting higher in the capital structure.
+However, Basel III regulations mean bank hybrids can convert to shares on breach of a capital trigger and bank subordinated debt and hybrids can be deemed “non-viable” by APRA and also converted to shares.
+These conditions increase the risk of the investments and need to be compensated through higher returns.
+In essence the regulations are to ensure the bank maintains sufficient capital for its operations and it protects investors sitting higher in the capital structure.
+Source: FIIG Securities

 Bonds are issued at three different levels in the capital structure: senior secured, senior unsecured and subordinated debt, whereas the fixed income asset class also includes deposits and hybrids.